Teacher55555/DesktopGameSnake/README.md

 More you can find in the game menu "Game Rules"

+In 1 Player mode the goal is to earn more score by eating fruits and collecting coins.

 Also the game has 2 Players mode.
 The goal is to eat more fruits first.
-The progress of the tail length of each player is displayed above the playing field.
+Each player's progress is displayed in the form of a growing snake and finish line that they need to achieve.

 Most of the graphics i created by myself (snake, grass, rainbow, clouds).
 I took sounds from free sources = 2 from Mario :)

 Important!
 To compile, in the "Res" folder your must put there this 3 folders https://drive.google.com/open?id=0B_XwlqYy2uuOajJBQVVwSHlkSW8